Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-rental-business-licence.md

   </tr>
   <tr>
     <th>Description</th>
-    <td>The neighbourhood or local planning area where the property is located.</td>
+    <td>Local area definition.
+For Vancouver, one of the twenty-two neighbourhoods where the licensed location exists.</td>
   </tr>
   <tr>
     <th>Source</th>